Bucharest Bucuresti, Romania Travel Guide

 Several yoga bachelor apartments in Bucharest offer classes.
 Retreats are more common outside the city, often in tranquil rural or mountain settings.

-Outdoor pools are available during summer at some hotels and private clubs.
+Open-air pools are accessible during summer at some hotels and private clubs.

-Therme București has large outdoor pools and a sandy beach area in summer, a resort-like experience.
+Therme București has large open-air pools and a sandy beach district in summer, a resort-like experience.

 Most outdoor pool and beach club facilities operate mainly during the warmer months.